NOAA-ORR-ERD/PyGnome/Installing.rst

     > conda deactivate

-If you don't want to create and environment (Or already have one), you can install what ``PyGNOME`` needs into an existing environment:
+If you don't want to create an environment (or already have one), you can install what PyGNOME needs into an existing environment:

 ::

     > cd PyGnome  # or wherever you put the PyGnome project
     > conda install --file conda_requirements.txt

+NOTE: PyGNOME has a lot of specific dependencies -- it can be very hard for conda to resolve them with an large installed pacakge base.
+If you have trouble, it's easiest to make a new environment just for PyGNOME.

-This should install all the packages required by ``PyGNOME``.
+This should install all the packages required by PyGNOME.

-(make sure you are in the correct conda environment, and you have the conda-forge channel enabled.)
+(make sure you are in the correct conda environment, and you have the conda-forge channel enabled)

 If installing conda_requirements.txt fails:
 ...........................................